Add language(s) to your project

 • Country Code (optional): Select the country code from the dropdown menu.

-• Copy Content From Language: Autofill content from another language.
-Use this option if you are adding a language when you already have content.
+You can use Copy Content from language if you are adding a language when you already have content.

 Tip: You can find a list of all language codes here.

-• Toggle the cookies switch On if you want to activate functional cookies to store the visitor's language preference.
-Whenever this visitor returns to your site, the preferred language will be loaded automatically.
+• If you enable Cookies, you can activate functional cookies that will store the visitor's language preference.
+This means that when the visitor returns to your site, their preferred language will be automatically loaded.

-• Display a language selection page or switch on language detection to determine the visitor's default language, either through the browser or through the IP address (see Advanced Settings).
+• You have the option to set a default language or display a Language Selection page.
+Additionally, you can utilize language detection to automatically determine the visitor's preferred language based on their browser or IP address (see Advanced Settings).

 Step 4: Edit languages